andreshere00/Splitter_MR/README.md

 uv add splitter-mr
 ```

-> [!NOTE]
+!!! note
-> Python 3.11 or greater is required to use this library.
+    Python 3.11 or greater is required to use this library.

 ## How to use